NiGhTTraX/strong-mock/README.md

 ### Verifying expectations

 You can verify that all expectations have been met by calling `.verifyAll()` on the mock object.
-The call will throw with the first unmet expectation if there are any.
+The call will throw with the first unmet expectation if there is any.

 ```typescript
 import Mock from 'strong-mock';